asteroid-lang/asteroid/README.md

 ```
 -- Factorial

+load "standard.ast".
+load "io.ast".

-function fact with n do
+function fact
-    if n < 0 do
+    with 0 do
-        error "n has to be non-negative!".
-    elif n is 0 do -- this is pattern-level programmng, 'n == 0' is value-level programming.
-        return 1.
+        return 1
-    else
+    orwith n do
         return n * fact (n-1).
-    end if
     end function

-println "The factorial of 3 is: ", fact (3).
+print ("The factorial of 3 is: " + fact (3)).
 ```
 The following program shows off some of Asteroids pattern-level programming capabilities:

 ```
 -- implements Peano addition on terms

 -- declare the successor function S as a term constructor so that we
 -- can pattern match on it.
 constructor S with arity 1.

 -- the 'reduce' function is our reduction engine which recursively pattern matches and
 -- rewrites the input term
 -- NOTE: during pattern matching free variables are bound to subterms of the original term.
--- For example, the expression S S 0 + 0 is X + 0 will bind X to S S 0 where X was
+-- For example, the expression S S 0 + 0 is X + 0 will bind X to S S 0
--- declared as a variable.
-Once a pattern value is bound to a variable it can
+-- Once a pattern value is bound to a variable it can
 -- be used in the program.
 In our case we use the values in the variables to
 -- construct new terms, i.e., S reduce (X + Y)
 function reduce
     with X + 0 do                      -- pattern match 'X + 0'
         return reduce X.
-    orwith X + S Y  do                 -- pattern match to 'X + S Y'
+    orwith X + S(Y)  do                -- pattern match to 'X + S Y'
-            return S reduce (X + Y).
+        return S(reduce(X + Y)).
     orwith term do                     -- default clause
         return term.
     end function

--- construct a term we want to reduce, the quote allows us to construct terms without
+-- construct a term we want to reduce
--- having Asteroid immediately try to evaluate them.

-let n = 'S S 0 + S S S 0.
+let n = 'S(S(0)) + (S(S(S(0)))).

--- print the resulting term from our reduction
+-- and reduce it!

-println reduce n.
+let rn = reduce n.

+-- attach inc behavior/interpretation to the S constructor
+load "standard.ast".
+load "util.ast".
+load "io.ast".

+function inc
+    with n do
+        return n + 1.
+    end function

+attach inc to S.

+-- show that with this behavior both the original term and the rewritten term
+-- evaluate to the same value
+print ((eval rn) == (eval n)).
 ```

 Here is something a bit more mundane: the quicksort algorithm implemented in Asteroid.
 Highlighted here is Asteroid's